Rockefeller Republican: Reaganism and the Bushes

-By 1988, the Republicans had chosen Prescott Bush's son George H. W. Bush as its presidential candidate on a conservative platform.
+By 1988, the Republicans had chosen Prescott Bush's son George H. W. Bush as its presidential candidate on a conservative to moderate platform.
 Bush's national convention pledge to stave off new taxation were he elected president ("Read my lips: no new taxes!") marked the candidate's full conversion to the conservative movement and perhaps the political death knell for Rockefeller Republicanism as a prevailing force within party politics.
+But Bush did have some ideology similar to them, such as in environmental policy, immigration, and being internationalist.

 Social effects on decline

 Ethnic changes in the Northeast may have led to the demise of the Rockefeller Republican.
 Many Republican leaders associated with this title were White Anglo-Saxon Protestants like Charles Mathias of Maryland.
 Liberal New York Republican Senator Jacob Javits, who had an Americans for Democratic Action rating above 90% and an American Conservative Union rating below 10%, was Jewish.
 As time went on, the local Republican parties in the Northeast tended to nominate Catholic candidates who appealed to middle class social values-laden concerns, such as George Pataki, Rudy Giuliani, Al D'Amato, Rick Lazio, Tom Ridge, Chris Christie and others, who in many cases represented the party's diversity more on the basis of religion and were often otherwise like their Protestant conservative counterparts on policy.

 With their power decreasing in the final decades of the 20th century, many moderate Republicans were replaced by conservative and moderate Democrats, such as those from the Blue Dog or New Democrat coalitions.
 Michael Lind contends that by the mid-1990s the liberalism of President Bill Clinton and the New Democrats were in many ways to the right of Eisenhower, Rockefeller, and John Lindsay, the Republican mayor of New York City in the late 1960s.
 In 2009, CNN published an analysis describing how liberal and moderate Republicans had declined by the start of the 21st century.
+In 1997, in an interview with Geoff Kabaservice, Elliot Richardson noted that people didn't understand that the Clinton administration was to the right of the Eisenhower and Nixon administrations.
 In 2010, Scott Brown was elected to the Senate to fill the seat once held by Democratic Senator Edward Kennedy.
 He was considered to be a moderate Republican in a similar mold as Susan Collins and Olympia Snowe of Maine.
 However, by middle of the century's second decade, only Senator Susan Collins of Maine remained as a moderately liberal Republican representing New England at the federal level.